Hinna Maluch, MSc, Previous Coordinator, Empowerment+ Manchester

-Hinna Maluch is a Religious Freedom & Business Foundation Research Fellow coordinating the Empowerment+ initiative in Manchester, UK.
+Hinna Maluch was previously a Religious Freedom & Business Foundation Research Fellow coordinating the Empowerment+ initiative in Manchester, UK.

 Hinna holds an MSc degree in Development Economics from The Sussex University, UK.